 Immunization Reporting for Meaningful Use/QPP

-The West Virginia Statewide Immunization Information System (WVSIIS) is now accepting electronic HL7 messages from certified electronic health record (EHR) systems for immunization reporting and Meaningful Use attestation.
+The West Virginia Statewide Immunization Information System (WVSIIS) is now accepting electronic HL7 messages from certified electronic health record (EHR) systems for immunization reporting and Meaningful Use/QPP attestation.
 EHR reporting is designed to be secure, automated, and unobtrusive to practice operations.
-Successful ongoing submission to WVSIIS using the EHR reporting method will assist providers (eligible hospitals and eligible professionals) in receiving Medicare and Medicaid incentive funds.
-The information below provides an overview of the Modified Stage 2 MU immunization reporting process in West Virginia for the 2016 reporting period.
+Successful ongoing submission to WVSIIS using the EHR reporting method will assist providers (eligible hospitals, eligible professionals, and eligible clinicians) in receiving Medicare and Medicaid incentive funds.
+The information below provides an overview of the immunization reporting process in West Virginia for the 2018 reporting period.